section-engineering-education/engineering-education/content/articles/multi-class-image-classifier-using-deep-autoviml/index.md

 ![Training process](/engineering-education/multi-class-image-classifier-using-deep-autoviml/training-process.jpg)

 From the image above, we are using 1 physical GPU and 1 logical GPU.
-During these, the models learn from the images under the given image directory.
+The models learn from the images under the given image directory.

 The neural network iterates through the training dataset 3 times.
 It prints the accuracy score after each iteration.
 The final accuracy score is `0.96875`.